Above the line

 The lump sum that is lent under a loan or a bond.

-Boundary between production included in creating core economic accounts (such as all economic activity by industry and commerce) and production which is excluded (such as production by households which is consumed within the household).
+Boundary between production included in creating core economic accounts (such as all economic activity by industry and commerce) and production that is excluded (such as production by households, which is consumed within the household).

-A security which entitles the bearer to receive cash.
+A security that entitles the bearer to receive cash.
 These may be issued by companies or other institutions (see commercial paper).